AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DIGITAL IMAGE COLLECTION

 ALETHEIA READING CIRCLE RECORDS, 1901-1994, 0.7 foot.

-Records of an organization of Milwaukee Catholic Women, including minutes and yearbooks.
+Records of an organization of Milwaukee Catholic women, including minutes and yearbooks.

-ALPHA SIGMA NU AND GAMMA PI EPSILON RECORDS, 1915-present, 19.9 feet.
+ALPHA SIGMA NU AND GAMMA PI EPSILON RECORDS, 1925-[ongoing], 2.4 feet.

 Records of the national Jesuit honor society, founded at Marquette University as Alpha Sigma Tau in 1915-16, including constitutions and bylaws, correspondence of officers,

 membership lists, publications, and records of meetings and conventions.
 Included are records of Gamma Pi Epsilon, a national Jesuit honor society for women (also founded at

 Marquette), which merged with Alpha Sigma Nu in 1973.

-ARCHAMBAULT, SISTER MARIE THERESE, O.S.F., PAPERS, 1937-2008, n.d., 0.4 foot.
+ARCHAMBAULT, MARIE THERESE, O.S.F., PAPERS, 1937-2008, undated, 0.4 foot.

-BEST, MARY, PAPERS, 1927-1987, 2.4 feet
+BEST, MARY McCORMACK, PAPERS, 1927-1987, 2.4 feet

-Papers documenting the professional theatrical career of a Marquette University graduate, including playbills and programs, press clippings, photographs, and a limited
+Papers documenting the professional theatrical career of a Marquette University graduate, including playbills and programs, press clippings, photographs, and a limited amount of

-BIRTHING PROJECT ORAL HISTORY COLLECTION, 1990-present, 1.3 feet.
+BIRTHING PROJECT ORAL HISTORY COLLECTION, 1990-[ongoing], 1.3 feet.

 Interviews of women about their birthing experiences, transcribed and archived under assumed names to protect the privacy of the narrators.
 The interviews were conducted by Dr. Helen Sterk, with the exception of four interviews conducted on Native American reservations and five interviews conducted in China by Dr. Alice Deakins, and three stories which were submitted in written form by the women.
 The collection included 69 interviews as of July 23, 1997.

-CONRAD N. HILTON FUND FOR SISTERS RECORDS, 1986-[ongoing], 94.2 feet (65.6 feet unprocessed).
+CONRAD N. HILTON FUND FOR SISTERS RECORDS, 1986-, 187.0 feet (153 feet unprocessed).